-I come from a facilities management background of 25 years, both on the retail and restaurant side... working for national retail chains as well as operating large service companies.
-So I've been on all sides of the fence: There's always been the challenge of national chains finding good quality service providers.
-And getting good quality service providers in front of these national chains; connecting them.
-There really wasn't that vehicle in existence, ever.
+Having spent over 25 years in the world of facilities management, I’ve learned a thing or two about working for national retail chains, as well as operating large service companies.
+There's always been the challenge of national chains finding good quality service providers and getting good quality service providers in front of these national chains; connecting them.
+There really wasn't a vehicle to connect them in existence, ever.

 There are lots of different ways that service companies would market themselves in tradeshows and magazines, in email marketing, and even in letters.
 The national chains would become members of associations.
 And so, a lot of effort and a lot of money went in for the buyers and sellers to connect.
 That's existed forever.

-There was huge, rapid growth in retail and restaurant back then: Those stores needed to be maintained.
-Based on the fact that the industry was growing, a solution evolved: ServiceChannel provided a software solution where a corporate office could connect with all their field locations and all the service providers and all work on one platform.
+There was huge, rapid growth in the retail and restaurant industries back then, which led to the challenge of maintaining all those new locations.
+Based on the fact that the industry was growing, a solution evolved: ServiceChannel provided a software solution – Service Automation – where a corporate office could connect with all their field locations and all the service providers and all work on one platform.

-Being able to capture all the data in our system... our high-level reporting gave these operators a high level of insight on how they can better manage their fleet of facilities more economically and to a higher standard.
+The Service Automation system captures all this data, giving operators insight into how they can better manage their fleet of facilities more economically and to a higher standard.

-Fixxbook was established just as a way where service providers and the retail/restaurant chains, property management people could meet.
-It was just a simple directory we threw up.
-There was no real business model; no intent other than to give the two parties that were using our software a platform to meet, to connect.
+We established Fixxbook as a way for service providers and property management people to meet.
+It was just a simple directory we threw up, with no real business model or intent other than to give the two parties that were using our software a platform to meet and connect.

-It started gaining a lot of traction.
-There was a lot of activity on that Fixxbook website where companies were finding each other.
-But that wasn't our core business: It wasn't part of our initial product road map to build Fixxbook to what it is today.
+It started gaining a lot of traction but that wasn't our core business: It wasn't part of our initial product roadmap to build Fixxbook into what it is today.
 It was just out of necessity that we put it together.